axa-ch/generic-release/README.md

 ```
 _Don't forget to add your folders containing your lib exports like so: `generic-release lib dist whatever`!_

+:grey_exclamation: For apps created with [create-pod-app](https://github.com/axa-ch/create-pod-app), use only: `"release": "generic-release"`.

 Have fun in releasing!

 Config example of the axa-ch-pod: